Tag (game): Elbow tag

-If the game is played by a number of players equal to a power of two minus one then it is easier to compare each generation to exponential growth.
-For 1 or 3 players it matches, divergence is expected for 7, 15, 31 and higher players.
-Plotting the number of tagged versus the generation typically produces a wave shape, summing the generations typically produces an "S"-shaped curve (Sigmoid function).
+This variant is played on a circular field, with an inner circle and outer boundary being demarcated.
+At the start of the game, two of the players become a cat and mouse respectively, with all other players becoming pitchers.
+All of the pitchers pair off and stand around the perimeter of the inner circle, with each pair holding each other by the elbow.
+The cat's goal is to tag the mouse; if the mouse links their elbow with one of the pitchers, then the pitcher who is not connected to the mouse disconnects from the pairing and swaps roles with the mouse.
+If the cat catches the mouse, then they swap roles.

+In one variation of elbow tag, when a mouse links their elbow with one of the pitchers, the pitcher who disconnects from the pairing becomes a cat, and the previous cat becomes a mouse.

+The same game is known as 'standing kho-kho' in South Asia, a variation of the Indian tag variant kho-kho.
+In the 'standing kho-kho' variant, players simply stand in front of or behind each other as opposed to hooking their elbows together.

 Four corners

 There are multiple variations of four corners; in one variation, four players stand at four corners of a square, and attempt to swap corners with each other without being tagged by "it", who stands in the middle of the square.

+Tiger

+Players stand or sit in a circle and attempt to run to the other side.
+One person stands in the middle and is "it" or "tiger".
+If the "tiger" catches you, you then become the new "tiger".

 Freeze tag

 Freeze tag is a variation of classic tag.
 A player is deemed "it."
 When a person is tagged by "it", they are then "frozen" (staying still in the place where they were tagged).
 All "unfrozen" players still in play can then touch frozen players to "unfreeze" them, allowing them to be back in play.
 The game ends when "it" freezes all but one of the players who is then typically "it" during the next game.
 In some variations of the game, there may be multiple players who are "it" working together.
-Similar games are played that are known as Vish Amrut/Vish Amrit (Poison-Antidote), Lock and Key, Ice and Water, and Stuck in the Mud.
+Similar games are played that are known as Vish Amrut/Vish Amrit (Poison-Antidote), Lock and Key, Ice and Water, Banana Tag and Stuck in the Mud.